 Do you want more subscribers to your email list?
 You should use opt-ins on the prominent places of your website.
 And, the form can be a good place to ask users to put their email addresses for receiving regular updates.

 To do that add a check box below the form which seeks permission from the users whether they want to join the list.
 Building an email list can be a grand source of prospective traffic and trusted customers.
 Let’s give users a feeling of growing a connection.

 FAQ and other resources

-If you’re just starting off, you may not find it difficult to reply all the queries made by your customers.
-You’ll start noticing after a while, a lot of people ask same things or the questions vary slightly.
+If you’re just starting off, you may not find it difficult to reply to all the queries made by your customers.
+You’ll start noticing after a while, a lot of people ask the same things or the questions vary slightly.
 Many popular websites include a FAQ section so users get their questions answered readily.